Phone it in to us—we’ve done the heavy lifting for you!

-We have received SPAM texts on both the Gabb and Wisephone, so I recommend talking to your kids about this and teaching them what to do when they receive these.
+We have received SPAM texts on both the Gabb, so I recommend talking to your kids about this and teaching them what to do when they receive these.
 Gabb just introduced text filtration, meaning 99% of explicit images or text won’t go through on a Gabb phone if it’s from an unknown number.
 They have more additional safety updates coming soon!
 Stay tuned…

 - Show and tell a parent

 While it is possible to strip down an iPhone or Android and use built-in tools such as Apple’s Screen Time and Google’s Digital Wellbeing, there are limited options and there are always loopholes!
 (Our 17-year-old has an iPhone with limited use and we’ve learned this through trial and error.)